 Watch the Train!

-Guys, you may have heard of this one, thanks to Instagram, but there is a teeny street that a train squeezes through twice a day at 3 and 7 pm.
+Guys, you may have heard of this one, thanks to Instagram, but there is a teeny street that a train squeezes through.

-There are also tables, chairs, bikes, children playing, etc. hanging out there until when the train passes where people frantically move everything as the train pushes through this narrow alley.
+There are also tables, chairs, bikes, children playing, etc. hanging out there until the train passes when people frantically move everything as the train pushes through this narrow alley.

 Seriously, it is such a neat experience to watch during your 1 day in Hanoi!

 Okay, not like going to a mall and shopping.
 We’re talking about handcraft goods and all things imaginable!
 Several streets in Hanoi are actually designated for certain types of goods.
 For instance, we passed by a hardware street, a woodworking street, silver street, a street to purchase seafood, and so much more!